thoas/go-funk/README.rst

 Generic helpers rely on reflect_, be careful this code runs exclusively on runtime so you must have a good test suite.

 These helpers have started as an experiment to learn reflect_.
-It may looks like lodash_ in some aspects but it will have its own ROADMAP, lodash_ is an awesome library with a lot of works behind it, all features included in ``go-funk`` come from internal use cases.
+It may looks like lodash_ in some aspects but it will have its own roadmap, lodash_ is an awesome library with a lot of works behind it, all features included in ``go-funk`` come from internal use cases.

-You can also found typesafe implementation in the godoc_.
+You can also find typesafe implementation in the godoc_.

 Why this name?
 --------------